AdobeDocs/experience-manager-65.en/help/forms/using/upgrade.md

 AEM 6.5.12.0 Forms on JEE provides provides two types of installers: Full installer and Patch installer.

-**Full installer**: You can use the full installer to upgrade from AEM 6.3 Forms on JEE or AEM 6.4 on JEE to AEM 6.5.12.0 Forms on JEE.
-It is also for customers setting up fresh AEM Forms instances and performing out-of-the-place upgrades.
+**Full installer**: You can use the full installer to set up fresh AEM Forms instances or perform upgrades from AEM 6.3 Forms on JEE, AEM 6.4 on JEE, and out-of-the-place upgrade from AEM 6.5.x.x on JEE to AEM 6.5.12.0 Forms on JEE.

 **Patch installer**: Patch installer is for customers already using AEM 6.5.x.x versions.
 You can use the patch installer to upgrade to the latest version of AEM Forms.

-The following table depicts senarios for using full and patch installer.
+The following image depicts senarios for using full and patch installer.

 ![](assets/full-and-patch-installer.png)